See the funded AmeriCorps programs in Tennessee here.

 AmeriCorps is, first and foremost, about Getting Things Done, and AmeriCorps members will be engaged in solving problems and meeting a wide variety of needs across Tennessee and the country.
 Here in the Volunteer State, for example, AmeriCorps members will tutor at-risk youth, teach conflict resolution and mediation skills, improve the health and quality of life of senior citizens, work with families to prevent child abuse, and help children who are far behind in their growth and development to catch up to normal.
 And that's just for starters!

 People can be a part of AmeriCorps in two capacities--as a part-time member or as a full-time member.
 Full-time AmeriCorps membersmust put in at least 1,700 hours of service in an approved AmeriCorps program in approximately one year.
-In return, they receive valuable training, a living allowance, health insurance, child care (if they qualify), and, upon completing their service, a Segal AmeriCorps Education Award worth $5,645.
+In return, they receive valuable training, a living allowance, health insurance, child care (if they qualify), and, upon completing their service, a Eli Segal AmeriCorps Education Award worth up to $5,645.
 The education award is good for seven years and can be used to pay off student loans and/or upcoming educational expenses.
 Some colleges and universities match the education award-visit http://americorps.gov/for_individuals/benefits/ed_award_match.asp for more information.

 Part-time AmeriCorps members must put in 300 to 900 hours of service in an approved AmeriCorps program over one year.
 Part-time AmeriCorps members may receive a living allowance if the local program offers one, and will, upon the completion of their service, receive an education award based on the number of hours served.
 The Social Security Administration (SSA) has developed work incentives to encourage individuals with disabilities to attempt and retain employment.
 While national service is not employment, the SSI work incentives can be used to offset the impact of receipt of the living allowance and still retain SSI benefits.